BusinessCracking Down on I.P. theft could increase investment in China – Clete...

 He explained that the recently signed trade agreement between China and the U.S. would make a clear difference in protecting intellectual property for companies doing business in China.

-Willems described that if a business makes a violation of the privacy of intellectual property, it has to bear criminal penalties.
+Willems described that if a business violates intellectual property privacy, it has to bear criminal penalties.
 It’s going to have due process for the judicial proceedings.
 It’s going to submit penalties larger than they did in the past.
-But there remain some provisions regarding pharmaceuticals patents and counterfeit items in the trade pact, Williams added while explaining the impact of U.S.-China trade deal.
+However, there remain some provisions regarding pharmaceutical patents and counterfeit items in the trade pact, Williams added while explaining the impact of the U.S.-China trade deal.

 The deal needs Beijing to submit an “Action Plan to strengthen intellectual property protection” within 30 days of the signing taking effect.
-The proposal would encircle “measures that China will carry out in order to fulfill its obligations” and “the date by which each measure will move into effect.”
+The proposal would encircle “measures that China will carry out to fulfil its obligations” and “the date by which each measure will move into effect.”

 China Agrees to Purchase $200 Billion of US exports